 The Borssele Wind Farm Zone is located in the southern part of the Dutch North Sea, near the Dutch-Belgian border (see Figure 2.6).
-The area is divided into 4 development sites (site I, site II, site III and site IV, named clockwise starting with the north-eastern site), which are subdivided into a total of 10 sub-sites due to the presence of offshore line infrastructure (see Figure 2.7 and Figure 2.8).
+The area is divided into 4 main development sites (site I, site II, site III and site IV, named clockwise starting with the north-eastern site), and an innovation site V in the centre of the area.
+The sites are subdivided into a total of 11 sub-sites due to the presence of offshore line infrastructure (see Figure 2.7 and Figure 2.8).